IgniteUI/igniteui-docfx/en/components/general/how-to/signal-r-service-live-data.md

   title="Let's use WebSocket" />

 ## SignalR Example
-The purpose of this demo is to showcase a financial screen board with Real-time data stream using [ASP.NET Core SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr).
+The purpose of this demo is to showcase a financial screen board with a Real-time data stream using [ASP.NET Core SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr).

 <code-view style="height:700px"
            data-demos-base-url="{environment:lobDemosBaseUrl}"